ENG517/Procedure/morrisb/Morris-PowerPoint-Speaker-Coach.md

 ## Process steps

 1. Log into Microsoft PowerPoint

-2. Open a presentation slide show file that you want to practice with
+2. Open a presentation slide show file that you want to practice with.

-3. Click on the Slide Show tab
+3. Click on the Slide Show tab.

-4. Check to make sure that you are on the first (start) slide in the presentation slideshow
+4. Check to make sure that you are on the first (start) slide in the presentation slideshow.

 5. Make sure you are sharing your microphone.

-6. Click on Rehearse with Coach button
+6. Click on Rehearse with Coach button.

-7. Complete your presentation by speaking out loud and going through your slides
+7. Complete your presentation by speaking out loud and going through your slides.

-8. Click the ESC button on your keyboard to exit Speaker Coach
+8. Click the ESC button on your keyboard to exit Speaker Coach.

 9. Your Rehersal Report will be generated.

 **NOTE:** If you want to keep your rehersal report, you will need to take a sceenshot.
 PowerPoint does not save your report.